GriffinShea/GriffinShea.github.io/portfolio.md

 <div class="row">
 	<div class="column">
 		<h5>Project Information</h5>
-		<p>I am excited to finally release the first public demo of Astrosurfer, a game created in my 3D property-centric game engine.
-The video to the left showcases some of the physics capabilities of the engine.
-It includes fully fledged rigid-body dynamics, collision response, as well as pin and angle constraints which are used to simulate free moving ragdolls.
-This little game was created with just over 500 lines of user defined code (i.e. excluding core engine features).</p>
-		<p>The engine additionally includes a 3D graphics renderer build in OpenGL and a system for game-object and collision event scripting.
-I initially chose to develop in Python to facilitate accessibility and modding for less-experienced programmers and hobbiests curious about game engines.</p>
+		<p>This short video demonstrates some of the graphics and physics capabilities of my custom game engine.
+It includes fully fledged rigid-body dynamics, collision response, as well as pin and angle constraints which are used to simulate a free moving ragdoll.
+The engine additionally includes a 3D graphics renderer build in OpenGL and a system for game-object and collision event scripting.
+All work is my own but I use three game development libraries: PyGame (to create the window and collect input), PyOpenGL (for rendering), and PyGLM (for vector/matrix math).</p>
 		<h5>Technical accomplishments:</h5>
 		<ul>
 			<li>Designed with a property-centric (analogous to data-oriented) architecture to optimize memory utilization and enable easy parallelization of game data updates using graphics hardware</li>
-			<li>3D graphics renderer build with OpenGL and GLSL shaders, supporting deferred shading with three-term interpolated lighting, shadow mapping, screen-space effects, and supporting particle effects, custom tessellation, geometry, and texture shaders to facilitate complex and visually interesting graphics</li>
+			<li>3D graphics renderer built with OpenGL supporting deferred shading with three-term interpolated lighting, shadow mapping, screen-space effects, and supporting particle effects, custom tessellation, geometry, and texture shaders</li>
-			<li>Real-time 3D physics system with Verlet integration, rigid-body dynamics, and constraints to simulate application of forces and torques to bodies, collisions, animated ragdolls, and more</li>
+			<li>Custom 3D physics-based animation system using Verlet integration, rigid-body dynamics, and physics constraints to simulate forces and torques, collisions between objects, doors, furniture, animated ragdolls, and more</li>
-			<li>Optimized collision detection performance using a k-d tree to partition space and AABB intersection tests to comb through potential collisions, minimizing the number of costlier GJKSM intersection tests</li>
+			<li>Three-stage collision detection algorithm using a k-d tree, axis-aligned bounding boxes, and <a href="https://caseymuratori.com/blog_0003">GJKSM</a> intersection tests to detect collisions and return contact information</li>
 			<li>A tool for generating GLSL programs from a template using an input string to select from a variety of lighting and shading options, easing and unifying the task of writing new graphics shaders</li>
 		</ul>
 	</div>